-Valentine's Gift Guide for Apple Lovers
+Mother's Day Gift Guide for Apple Lovers

 9.7 inch iPad Pro

-The 128GB Wi-Fi-only 9.7-inch iPad Pro is the best iPad for readers, artists, teachers, and writers.
-It's big enough for productivity but portable enough to take anywhere.
-It's also perfect for FaceTime, Netflix, and anything else you want to chill with on Valentine's day.
+The 128GB Wi-Fi-only 9.7-inch iPad Pro is the best iPad for reading, drawing, surfing the web, and streaming movies and TV.
+It's big enough to get work done but portable enough to take anywhere.
+It's also perfect for FaceTime, Netflix, and anything else mom wants to do with it.

 from $599 Buy Now